2009 New Zealand Winter Games

 The 2009 New Zealand Winter Games was a multi-sport event that was held in the Otago region of New Zealand.
 It was the inaugural New Zealand Winter Games and was organised by the Winter Games New Zealand Trust.
 Approximately 816 athletes from 41 nations participated in 51 event in seven disciplines.

 Canada won the Team Trophy through points accumulated through the medals won during the games.
 The United States finished second and Japan third.
 The hosts, New Zealand finished in sixth place.

 Venues

-The venues for the 2009 New Zealand Winter Games were held around four locations in the Otago region – Queenstown, Wanaka and Naseby.
+The venues for the 2009 New Zealand Winter Games were held around four locations in the Otago region – Queenstown, Wānaka and Naseby.
 The Alpine skiing events were situated at Coronet Peak, which is just outside Queenstown.
-Outside Wanaka the cross-country skiing events were held at the Snow Farm ski area.
+Outside Wānaka the cross-country skiing events were held at the Snow Farm ski area.
 The freestyle skiing and snowboarding events were split across three venues – The Remarkables, Cardrona Alpine Resort and the Queenstown Resort College.
 The curling events were held at the Maniototo Curling Rink in Naseby and both the figure skating and ice hockey was held at the Dunedin Ice Stadium.